Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

-At least in Ottawa, strangers are usually friendly to one another.
-Most of the time, people greet you with a smile.
+In Ottawa, at least, strangers are usually friendly to one another.
+Most people greet you with a smile.
 Cars yield to pedestrians, and compared with many places, daily life feels less chaotic.

 Blog post image

 The small details add up too.
-Public washrooms in national parks have toilet paper and places to wash your hands.
+Public washrooms in national parks have toilet paper and somewhere to wash your hands.
 Many buildings have automatic doors.
 The overall pace is slower.
-None of this is dramatic, but it makes ordinary life easier.
+None of it is dramatic, but it makes ordinary life easier.

-Meeting friends from different countries also made their customs feel less like something I had only read about.
+Meeting friends from different countries also turned their customs from things I had only read about into things I understood.

-For example, I learned what halal-friendly really meant after organizing hotpot with Muslim friends.
-After that, whenever we organized activities, we naturally kept those needs in mind.
+For example, I only truly learned what halal-friendly means after organizing hotpot with Muslim friends.
+From then on, whenever we planned activities, those needs were naturally part of the planning.

 Blog post image